• Ntc

 However, discussions should also be held on why Meta, X, and other companies are hesitant to comply with the government’s request to register.
 A ban on such large social media platforms may not turn out well for Nepal, especially when platforms like Facebook have become such an integral part of life for all for information dissemination and business purposes.

-A middle approach could be to encourage Meta and others to come to the table for discussion and work on policies that are approachable and that serve interests of both the Nepal government and the tech companies and also keep users’ data safe.
+A middle approach could have been to encourage Meta and others to come to the table for discussion and work on policies that are approachable and that serve interests of both the Nepal government and the tech companies and also keep users’ data safe.

 We are keeping tabs on all the latest development on this social media ban frenzy.
 And we will keep you updated with the details right when they emerge.
-And if the ban does transpire, do visit nepalitelecom.com to directly access all of our content.
+Do visit nepalitelecom.com to directly access all of our content.

 Follow us on Facebook, Twitter, and Viber to get the latest news, and information about Nepal Telecom, Ncell, Smart Cell, ISPs, mobile apps, and phones in Nepal.